whatsyourask/basics-of-pwn/content/buffer-overflow/buffer-overflow.md

 (python -c 'print "A"*112 + "\xdd\xdd"'; cat) | ./buffer-overflow
 ```

 And you will get a shell, but you will be you, not the other user or root.
 Yeah, in this kind of program, the vulnerability is useless for an attacker, but if it has a `suid` bit set(`chmod ug+s buffer-overflow` as another user), he can get a root or another user privilege.
-But, if a program with some network interactions has this vulnerability, then the attacker can get Remote Code Execution or RCE, even if the program doesn't have a suid on root or other user.
-Also, the main reason for RCE here is condition which gives a shell, but even so, this vulnerability opens a thread to further exploitation.
+But, if a program with some network interactions has this vulnerability, then the attacker can get Remote Code Execution or RCE, even if the program doesn't have a suid on the root or other user.
+Also, the main reason for RCE here is the condition which gives a shell, but even so, this vulnerability opens a thread to further exploitation.

 ### Remote exploit with pwntools